- College of Arts & Sciences

 Individual residence hall rooms do not have cable TV.
 Cable TV is provided in TV lounges in each of the traditional halls and in living rooms of Haggerty & Tyson Halls.
 Most students stream TV programs on their computers.

 Limited storage is available in each resident's room.
 Each hall has an area in the basement for storage of larger articles, trunks, and packing boxes.
-Although this is a secured area, residents store belongings at their own risk.
+The ability to use this storage is not guaranteed and may have restrictions depending on the hall.
+Although the storage areas are secured, residents store belongings at their own risk.
 The University of Portland is not responsible for loss, theft, or damage of any items stored.

 Several residence halls have specific bike storage rooms (space permitting).
 All the residence halls have U-shaped bike racks near the front of the buildings and there are several U-shaped bike racks around campus for storage.
 Click here for more information about the University's bike policy.
 Bikes cannot be stored in residence hall hallways or be secured in doorways, handrails, stairwells, ADA access areas, or any area designated as fire exit.

 Student IDs & Room Keys

 The Department of Public Safety issues all UP student ID cards.
 Public Safety is located in Haggerty 100 and is open 24 hours a day, seven days a week.
 To obtain a student ID, please go to Public Safety with your class schedule, a University invoice, or a payment receipt.
 You will have your picture taken for the ID card.
 During new student orientation, the times and locations for obtaining a student ID will be posted.

 Your student ID allows you access to your residence hall and serves as your meal card in University dining facilities.
 It also allows you access to other residence halls during visitation hours.
 You should carry your student ID at all times while on campus.